Top Online Master’s in Computer Science for Non-CS Majors

 You can earn a master’s in computer science even if you have a bachelor’s degree in a non-computer science field.
 Some institutions even run entire programs specifically for students without a CS background.

-Without a bachelor's degree in the subject matter, however, you may need to complete prerequisite classes or demonstrate skill in computer science through work experience or programming portfolios.
-Even if not required for admission, prospective graduate students may benefit from taking leveling courses in discrete mathematics, computer science, or electrical engineering.
+Prospective graduate students may benefit from taking leveling courses in discrete mathematics, computer science, or electrical engineering, even if they aren’t required for admission.
 Earning an industry-recognized certification in cybersecurity, coding, or another CS-related field may also help your application stand out.

 How Non-CS Majors Can Qualify for a Master’s in CS Program

-Applicants to computer science master's degrees need to meet each school's admissions requirements.
-Each school's admission committee makes its own decisions on a variety of factors.
+Applicants to computer science master’s degree programs must meet each school’s admissions requirements.
+Each school’s admission committee makes its own decisions based on various factors.

 Though specific criteria vary, the following components are common among master’s programs: